Intellectual Ventures defeats challenge to its patent business

-(Reuters) - Intellectual Ventures can seek hundreds of millions of dollars in damages on a patent it bought for less than $1 million, a federal judge ruled on Monday, handing the patent acquisition firm a victory in a key attack on its business model.
+April 1 (Reuters) - Intellectual Ventures can seek hundreds of millions of dollars in damages on a patent it bought for less than $1 million, a U.S. judge ruled on Monday, handing the patent acquisition firm a victory in a key attack on its business model.

-A multibillion-dollar company that virtually invented a new market for patents, Intellectual Ventures accused Internet security companies Symantec and Trend Micro in 2010 of infringing its intellectual property.
-The lawsuit, filed in federal court in Delaware, includes a patent on technology that helps detect malicious software embedded in digital content.
+A multibillion-dollar company that virtually invented a new market for patents, Intellectual Ventures accused Internet security firms Symantec and Trend Micro in 2010 of infringing its intellectual property.
+The lawsuit, filed in a Delaware federal court, includes a patent on technology that helps detect malicious software embedded in digital content.

 The argument threatened IV and other patent acquisition firms whose primary business depends on buying patents to win licensing fees, instead of manufacturing products.

 A detailed ruling from Stark was filed on the court docket but was not publicly available on Tuesday.
-Representatives from Symantec, Trend Micro and IV declined to comment.
+Representatives from Symantec and IV declined to comment, while Trend Micro representatives could not immediately be reached.

-Since its founding in 2000, privately held IV has raised about $6 billion from investors and argues that it creates an organized mechanism for innovators of all stripes to capitalize on their ideas.
-IV’s investors include major tech companies like Microsoft and Apple.
+Since its founding in 2000, the privately held IV has raised about $6 billion from investors and argues that it creates an organized mechanism for innovators of all stripes to capitalize on their ideas.

 Over the years, though, IV and other firms like it have faced criticism from the technology industry, which argues that patent litigation and royalty payments have become a burdensome tax on innovation, and that firms like IV that do not primarily make products are exploiting the patent system.